learn-co-curriculum/dsc-gaussian-naive-bayes-lab/README.md

 Finally, create a for loop to measure the impact of varying range-widths on the classifier's test and train accuracy.
 Iterate over various range-widths from .1 standard deviations to 2 standard deviations.
 For each of these, store the associated test and train accuracies.
 Finally, plot these on a graph.
 The x-axis should be the associated range-width (expressed in standard deviations; each feature will have a unique width applicable to the specific scale).
 The y-axis will be the associated accuracy.
 Be sure to include a legend for train accuracy versus test accuracy.

+_Note: You can expect your code to take over two minutes to run on a computer with a 2.7 GHz speed CPU._

 ```python
 #Your code here